 Boxes 5 and 6.
 Complete these boxes to correct Medicare wages and tips and Medicare tax withheld.
+(Exception - do not correct Additional Medicare Tax withheld unless you need to correct an administrative error.
+An administrative error occurs only if the amount you entered in box 6 of the incorrect Form W-2 is not the amount you actually withheld.)
 State, local, or federal government employers also should use these boxes to correct MQGE wages.
 Box 5 must equal or exceed the sum of boxes 3 and 7.